What time is the America’s Cup? Schedule and race days

 First defended in 1870, a British vessel has not held the Cup since losing that opening encounter to the New York Yacht Club.

-The New Zealand Yacht Squadron defended the prize in home waters in 2021.
+The New Zealand Yacht Squadron defended the prize in home waters in 2021 and started the 2024 edition strongly, as they raced into a 2-0 lead on the opening day after Ainslie’s crew faced technical problems.

 Here’s everything you need to know: